What does a Production Scheduler do?

 A production scheduler’s other responsibilities include gathering data and compiling progress reports that detail how well a facility is meeting its production targets.
 The scheduler identifies any areas of concern and suggests solutions for resolving them.
 Managers can use this data to determine whether or not a facility should be expanded or more employees hired.

 Production schedulers frequently attempt to predict future orders based on previous orders.
 The scheduler keeps track of sales trends and gathers information on past demand for specific products.
-Forecasting software may be used the scheduler to estimate future demand for these products and assist a facility in planning its future production goals.
+Forecasting software may be used by the scheduler to estimate future demand for these products and assist a facility in planning its future production goals.